earthonion/storymod/README.md

 **Audio Framework**: Uses the `cedarx` media player with HAL configured for format `0x4` and rate `0x2000`.
 ## Crafties

-the crafties are little plushies with a NFC ICODE SLIX ISO 15693 chip. the data contains the Serial number and the craftie UUID in plain text.
+the crafties are little plushies with a NFC ICODE SLIX ISO 15693 chip. the data contains the Serial number and the craftie UUID encrypted with AES.
 ## Extracting Craftie Audio

 ### Prerequisites